What Is A Mortgage Maturity Date And How Does It Work?

 The Bottom Line

-Your mortgage maturity date is the date you’ll make your final mortgage payment if you’ve paid according to your original mortgage schedule.
+Your mortgage maturity date is when you’ll make your final home loan payment if you’ve paid according to your original mortgage schedule.
 You’ll know this date when signing your mortgage.
 If you require assistance in meeting your monthly payments, talk to your lender about your options as soon as you can.

-If you want to extend your mortgage maturity date, consider starting the refinance process today.
+If you want to extend your mortgage maturity date, you might consider refinancing your mortgage.
+If this sounds like a viable option for you, start your refinance application today.